TasengMancheykhun/computer_architecture_notes/README.md

   * Harvard Architecture introduce the concept of 'prefetch buffer'
   * While one instruction is going on, other fetch instruction can happen and be stored in prefetch buffer.

-  * Huge improvement by removing the von Neumann bottleneck and introducing prefetch buffer
+  * Huge improvement by removing the von Neumann bottleneck and introducing prefetch buffer.
+* Point-to-point connection
+  * In this, every device is connected to every other device using a separate wire
+  * Used in earlier times
+  * Peripheral Component Interconnect (PCI)
+  * Advantage: Very fast
+  * Disadvantage: Huge number of wires required, adding new device increases connections, complicated

+* Multi-point connection
+  * A common bridge connects various devices
+  * PCI Express (Peripheral Component Interconnect Express)
+  * Modern technique
+  * In PCI Express: The CPU, Memory and Cache Memory are connected by a "Bridge chip"
+  * Now, if we want to improve connection performance, we need to improve only this Bridge chip.
+In contrast to previous case where, improving connection performance is hard because altering one wire can disturb the connections.

 * Networking